Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Introduction

 \item identifying the most impactful notebook and code metrics for improving the CU

 \end{itemize}

-This paper is organized as follows: \secref{motivating} presents a motivating example. \secref{metrics} provides a systematic review of notebook metrics. \secref{problem} identifies the problems and research questions in detail.
-Our proposed approach is described in \secref{approach}, while \secref{evaluation} presents our evaluations and results. \secref{related_work} discusses related work.
-The limitations and validity risks associated with our findings are explained in \secref{threads}.
-Finally, \secref{conclusion} concludes the paper and provides future research directions.
+This paper is organized as follows: \secref{motivating} presents a motivating example, and \secref{metrics} provides a review of notebook metrics. \secref{problem} details the problems and research questions addressed in this study.
+Our proposed approach is outlined in \secref{approach}, and \secref{evaluation} presents our evaluations and results. \secref{discussion} discusses the results and their potential applications, while \secref{related_work} covers related work.
+The limitations and validity risks of our findings are explained in \secref{threads}.
+Finally, \secref{conclusion} concludes the paper and offers directions for future research.

 Our dataset and experimental source code are available online\footnote{https://github.com/ISE-Research/NotebookCU}.
-Moreover, our service, which accepts a notebook and returns its code metrics and predicts its CU level is accessible\footnote{http://46.249.101.150/docs}.